nswindel/cogentlabs-thumbnail-generator-api-master/HOWTO.md

 This kubernetes cluster is built and deployed using minikube for local development and includes:

-- API Service / Express: Server libary for node.
+- API Service / Express: Server library for node.
 - Minio: S3 compatible API, used with the minio docker image.
 - Agenda: Background jobs/queue, lightweight and works with mongo.
 - MongoDB: Backend database that connects with Agenda.